About Cala Goloritze

 How To Get To Cala Goloritze

-Cala Goloritze is unreachable by car or by boat.
+Cala Goloritze is unreachable by car.
 If you're planning on hiking to Cala Goloritze, note that the hike takes more than one hour, and the return trip will probably take you twice as long - so be prepared.

 Pedra Longa beach has a rocky seashore, making it unsuitable for a relaxing day at the beach, but perfectly fine for hiking, scuba fishing, or scuba diving.